-- d) the appointment or external advisers or agents - e) whether negotiations should proceed with a special purchaser. - 4.g) The method of disposal of other assets will depend upon the nature of the asset, its intrinsic value and the professional advice of any employee or appointee who is qualified to advise in the particular field.
+- b) an estimate of the price which the Council should receive along with the "asking" price and any "reserve" price, if appropriate - c) any special conditions of sale - d) the appointment or external advisers or agents - e) whether negotiations should proceed with a special purchaser. - 4.g) The method of disposal of other assets will depend upon the nature of the asset, its intrinsic value and the professional advice of any employee or appointee who is qualified to advise in the particular field.